build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/vaults/microchip.md

 ```

 ### Step 3: **Configure ATECC608A**
-Be ware that following step will lock your chip's configuration and you won't be able to change it!
+Beware that the following step will lock your chip's configuration and you won't be able to change it!
 Get following script https://gist.github.com/SanjoDeundiak/83775c6914dbdf5aa9145c8bde917f5b
 and run it:
 ```sh